 There's also the matter of Hayate girlish face and being forced to crossdress; it's gotten to the point that it actually seems to be plot-relevant that if someone met him while he crossdressed there would be no way they woulds know he was a guy (as proven once by Kotetsu and again later with Luca.

-Hayate's bad luck in general has got to be this, especially as everyone is aware of it.
+Hayate's bad luck drives entire plotlines and provides much of the humor in the series, especially as everyone is aware of it.

 It Runs in the Family - Though we've only seen the female half of the Saginomiya family, they're all pretty well CloudCuckooLander.
 Isumi is the closest one to sane, and she barely qualifies as such.

 Isumi's grandmother mistakes Isumi's mother — her own daughter! — for Hayate when meeting him for the first time.
 And the mother thinks she actually is!
 Even wondering where she went when the grandmother changes paths.

 Sakuya's family is just as comedy-obsessed as she is.

 Screw the Rules, I Have Money! - Nagi is not even remotely above solving her problems by throwing her ludicrously vast fortune around.
 Inverted with the Yakuza, who only start to obey the rules when they get their money.
 IE, they don't just kill people for fun; it's Nothing Personal.

 During the school marathon, Klaus is set to fight Himuro, instead of pulling out a weapon, he pulls out a briefcase of money, and wins.

 Himuro actually bleeds from the mouth as he concedes defeat.

 Security Cling - Nagi does this several times, mostly to Hayate.
 Hinagiku is another favorite target for this, sometimes even when Hayate is also present.
 Most often it's someone hiding behind one of them for protection but the clingy-ness is definitely there.